willstepp/writings/hunger/hunger.md

 You are selfish.
 You cannot take care of your mother anymore.
 She has to come live with us.
 How do you feel about that?

 Mika did know what to say.
-It was true he had left her for those weeks he was gone.
+It was true he had left her for the time he was gone.
 He had not anticipated that others would resent the fact his mother still partook of the food that her son was not around to help hunt.
 Ama did not seem to blame him.
 Even now her eyes were filled with a kind of pity, though she did not come over.

 I do try.